-If you have any comments, questions, or suggestions for the Whistler Podcast, please reach out to Mayor J. Crompton and let him know what you want to hear on your local community podcast.
+If you have any comments, questions, or suggestions for the Whistler Podcast, please reach out to me.
+We want to know what you want to hear on your local community podcast.

 Earlier this month, communities of the Sea-to-Sky welcomed Inspector Robert Dykstra as the new Officer-in-Charge of the Sea-to-Sky detachment.
 On behalf of the Whistler community, welcome to Sgt.
 Dykstra and his family.
 We look forward to continuing our work with the RCMP on local issues and policing.